Joshua-Gilbert/TM5000/V3/TM5000 V3.5/README_V3.5.md

 ---

 **Development Note**: Version 3.5 represents the definitive data management foundation for the TM5000 system.
-All core functionality is stable and tested.
-The pure C FFT implementation eliminates previous 287 coprocessor compatibility issues while maintaining performance through standard library optimizations.
+Most core functionality is stable and tested.
 **Archive Date**: July 2025
-**Status**: DEFINITIVE RELEASE - All known issues resolved

 ## Archive Notes